 - Lime wedge for garnish

-- For the salted rim, take a lime wedge and coat the rim of a rocks glass.
+- For the salted rim, take a lime wedge and coat the rim of a double old fashioned glass.
 Dip in margarita salt, rotating until coated.

 - Combine all ingredients in a cocktail shaker with a cup of ice.
 Shake vigorously and pour straight into the salted glass with the (now crushed) ice from the shaker.
 Garnish with a lime wedge.